 Geopolitical tensions and greater vulnerability, as well as cyberattacks, data breaches, and climate change, will make it difficult for insurance businesses to forecast, measure, and handle every financial and operational consequence that may arise.

-As the year 2024 approaches, insurers can bet on one thing: Expect the unexpected.
+As 2024 draws near, insurers can anticipate the unexpected.

 As a result, insurers who stay agile and embrace uncertainty will continue to succeed—one unexpected incident at a time.
-However, these successes will be heavily reliant on an insurer’s ability to proactively exploit new technologies, consumer interactions, product design improvements, and coordinated business goals.
+However, these successes will heavily rely on an insurer’s ability to proactively exploit new technologies, consumer interactions, product design improvements, and coordinated business goals.

 Here are five major trends that insurance leaders should monitor in 2024 to stay ahead of the curve and react to the industry’s ever-changing risk environment: